brendt/stitcher.io/src/content/blog/2020-05-13-attributes-in-php-8.md

 Also yes, I know, the syntax might not be what you wished or hoped for.
 You might have preferred `@`, or `@:`, or docblocks or, … It's here to stay though, so we better learn to deal with it.
 The only thing that's worth mentioning on the syntax is that all options were discussed, and there are very good reasons why this syntax was chosen.
 You can read the whole discussion about the RFC on the [internals list](*https://externals.io/message/110640).

-That being said, let's focus on the cool stuff: how would this `ListensTo` work under the hood?
+That being said, let's focus on the cool stuff: how would this `<hljs type>ListensTo</hljs>` work under the hood?

 First of all, custom attributes are simple classes, annotated themselves with the `<hljs comment>#[</hljs><hljs type>Attribute</hljs><hljs comment>]</hljs>` attribute; this base `<hljs type>Attribute</hljs>` used to be called `<hljs type>PhpAttribute</hljs>` in the original RFC, but was changed with [another RFC](*https://wiki.php.net/rfc/attribute_amendments) afterwards.